-The use of protective clothing and safety devices is mandated when working with laboratory animals.
-The required PPE for each circumstance is based on an EHS risk assessment that takes into account the type and quantity of hazardous materials present, engineering control measures in place, and administrative controls to reduce exposure.
+The use of PPE is mandated when working with animals used for research, teaching or testing.
+The required PPE for each circumstance is based on an Environment, Health & Safety (EHS) risk assessment that takes into account the type and quantity of hazardous materials present, engineering control measures in place, and administrative controls to reduce exposure.

 - Reference information provided in the Animal Handler PPE Chart;

 - Adhere to the EHS safety findings outlined in the eRAM protocol workspace;

 - Adhere to the room specific PPE requirements posted at the entrance; and